rafaqz/Rasters.jl/docs/src/tutorials/spatial_mean.md

 ## Bonus: Computing spatial means across dimensions

 As a next step, we would like to know how precipitation will change in Chile until the end of the 21st century.
 To do this, we can use climate model outputs.
-This data can come from multiple climate models (GCMs) and under different socio-economic scenarios (SSPs).
-We'll use additional dimensions to keep track of these.
+This is a bit more complicated than calculating historical precipitation, because the forecast data can come from multiple climate models (GCMs), which each can be run under different socio-economic scenarios (SSPs).
+Here, we'll show how to use additional dimensions to keep track of this type of data.

-First we define a simple function takes an SSP (socioeconomic scenario) and a GCM (climate model) as input, and downloads the appropriate climate data.
+To start, we define a simple function that takes an SSP (socioeconomic scenario) and a GCM (climate model) as input, and return the appropriate climate data.

 ````@example zonal
 using Dates
 getfutureprec(ssp, gcm) = Raster(WorldClim{Future{Climate, CMIP6, gcm, ssp}}, :prec, date = Date(2090))
 ````

-We will leverage some tools from [DimensionalData](https://github.com/rafaqz/DimensionalData.jl), which is the package that underlies Rasters.jl.
-Rather than having a seperate Raster for each combination of GCM and SSP, `gcm` and `ssp` will be additional dimensions, and our Raster will be 4-dimensional (X-Y-gcm-ssp).
+Rather than having a seperate Raster object for each combination of GCM and SSP, we will do our analysis on a single Raster, which will have `gcm` and `ssp` as additional dimensions.
+In total, our Raster will have four dimensions: X, Y, gcm, and ssp.

-To do this, we first define two dimensions that correspond to the SSPs and GCMs we are interested in, then use the `@d` macro from [DimensionalData](https://github.com/rafaqz/DimensionalData.jl) to preserve these dimensions as we get the data, and then combine all Rasters into a single object using `Rasters.combine`
+To accomplish this, we will leverage some tools from [DimensionalData](https://github.com/rafaqz/DimensionalData.jl), which is the package that underlies Rasters.jl.
+We start by defining two dimensions that correspond to the SSPs and GCMs we are interested in, then use the `@d` macro from [DimensionalData](https://github.com/rafaqz/DimensionalData.jl) to preserve these dimensions as we get the data, and then combine all Rasters into a single object using `Rasters.combine`.

 ````@example cellarea
 SSPs = Dim{:ssp}([SSP126, SSP370]) # SSP126 is a low-emission scenario, SSP370 is a high-emission scenario